rgilks/geno-1/docs/SPEC.md

 We identify additional interactions that could be mapped to in-scene controls:

 - **Play/Pause:** If the system allows stopping the music, a control to pause or resume generation.
 Perhaps the music runs by default and maybe we don’t need an explicit play (it starts immediately), but pause could be useful.
 Implement as an icon (e.g., a play/pause symbol) floating in a corner of the scene or as part of an object (maybe a central orb that stops/starts everything when clicked).
 - **Regenerate (Randomize):** A control to generate a new musical sequence (either for all voices at once, or maybe separate control per voice).
 For all-at-once, an icon like 🔄 could be placed somewhere in view.
-For per-voice regeneration, perhaps clicking an individual voice object could trigger it to come up with a new pattern.
+For per-voice regeneration, perhaps clicking on a voice's invisible interaction zone could trigger it to come up with a new pattern.
 - **Voice Mute/Unmute or Volume:** Perhaps clicking a voice object toggles it on/off (if user wants to focus on certain layers).
 If no labels, the object’s appearance can indicate mute state (e.g., dim or turn grey when muted).
 Volume could be controlled by distance: maybe the user drags the object closer or further from camera/listener to effectively change volume (since closer = louder in spatial audio).
 This would be a very natural metaphor for volume control!
 - **Position Adjustment:** The user can **grab and move a voice’s object** in the 3D space.
 This changes the spatial position of that sound (panning/volume in headphones).
 It’s an interactive way for the user to do a sort of “mixing” – e.g., spread sounds out or bring one closer.
 We’ll implement drag controls:

   - On desktop, mouse click+drag on an object could move it.
 We need to implement a picking mechanism to select objects with the mouse.
 Possibly ray-cast from camera through cursor to find which object is clicked.
   - Simplify movement to perhaps a plane or spherical surface: e.g., restrict dragging to horizontal plane (x-z) so user won’t lose it in depth too much, or allow full 3D if we have a way to move in all axes (maybe using right-click or modifier for up/down).
-  - As the object moves, update the corresponding PannerNode position in real-time so the sound appears from the new direction.
+  - As the voice position moves, update the corresponding PannerNode position in real-time so the sound appears from the new direction.
 This will likely impress the spatial effect on the user.

 - **Change Scale/Key or Mode:** We might include a control for musical scale or mood.
 Perhaps a small set of preset scales (Major, Minor, Pentatonic, etc.) can be cycled.
 Without labels, this is tricky – maybe an object that cycles color and each color corresponds to a scale (could be hinted in some text in documentation or a minimal legend).
 Alternatively, the user might not need to change scale if the generative is fine by itself.
 This might be an advanced control possibly omitted in first version to keep UI simple.
 - **Tempo Control:** If needed, could allow user to speed up or slow down.
 Perhaps a dial control represented by a ring around some object – the user dragging that ring could adjust tempo.
 Or simpler, two buttons (faster, slower) as plus/minus icons.
 But unlabeled plus/minus might be okay if intuitively placed next to a tempo icon (metronome icon?).